 Before e-Meeting, moderators shall summarize list of open issues, candidate options and possible WF (if applicable) based on companies’ contributions.

 Summary:

 Based on RAN4’s agreement, it’s recommended that this CR can be agreed.
 Companies are encouraged to carefully check it.

 Companies views’ collection for 1st round

-Open issues